hhariri/hhariri.github.io/_posts/2014-02-17-introducing-spek.md

 ### Spek

-If you're familiar with Jasmine, Mocha, Cucumber or Machine Specifications, then you'll immediately see the resemblance
+If you're familiar with Jasmine, Mocha or Machine Specifications, then you'll immediately see the resemblance

 ![Spek Example]({{ site.images }}/spek-1.png)